-Slow-Cooked Lamb Shoulder with Herbs de Provence
+Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 A Slow-cooked lamb shoulder with some of the meat pulled apart on a timber chopping board.

 Once you’ve cooked this lamb shoulder roast low and slow for a few hours, the hard work is pretty much done.
 It works so well as a roast dinner for roast nights or on special occasions like Easter or Thanksgiving.
 Or try it rehashed with a salad or made into homemade gyros alongside salad vegetables and tzatziki.
-Personally, I love using leftover slow-roast lamb as a pizza topping, so I’ll always pop a little aside and freeze for our next pizza night!
+Personally, I love using leftover slow-roast lamb as a pizza topping, so I’ll always pop a little aside and freeze it for our next pizza night!

 What you need to get started